-The guidelines for the National Commitments and Policy Instrument define the terms marked with an asterisk ().

-HIV testing

-1. Which of the following HIV testing approaches are used in your country (please select all that apply):

-Client-initiated testing and counselling

-Provider-initiated testing and counselling

-Routine antenatal testing

 Community-based testing and counselling

 Home testing

 Lay provider testing

 Self-testing

 Assisted partner notification

+Other index case based testing (e.g. family, social network contacts)

-2. Has your country adapted the recommendations from the 2015 WHO Consolidated guidelines on HIV testing services in a national process on testing guidelines?
+Has your country adapted the recommendations from the 2015 WHO Consolidated guidelines on HIV testing services in a national process on testing guidelines?

 Yes, fully

 Yes, partially

 No

 Don't know

-3. Has your country adopted or included HIV self-testing as a national policy or plan?
+Has your country adopted or included HIV self-testing as a national policy or plan?

 Yes

 No

-3.1 If yes, is HIV self-testing implemented?
+If yes, is HIV self-testing implemented?

 Yes

 No

-3.2 If no, does it have plans to include self-testing in its national policy in the future?
+If no, does it have plans to include self-testing in its national policy in the future?

 Yes

 No

 If yes, please indicate the year in which self-testing is planned to be included:

 No planned year

-2016

 2017

 2018

 2019

 2020

+2021

 4. Has your country included assisted HIV partner notification in its national policy?
-Yes No 4.1 □ If no, does it have plans to include assisted HIV partner notification in its national policy in the future?
+Yes No 4.1 If no, does it have plans to include assisted HIV partner notification in its national policy in the future?
 Yes No 4.1a If yes, please indicate the year in which assisted HIV partner notification is planned to be included?
-No planned year 2016 2017 2018 2019 2020 5.
-Does your country have a policy specifying that HIV testing will be provided: Free to all Free to some At a cost 6. a) Is there a law, regulation or policy specifying that HIV testing: Is solely performed based on voluntary and informed consent Yes No b) Is mandatory before marriage Yes No c) Is mandatory to obtain a work or residence permit Yes No d) d.i.
-Is mandatory for certain groups Yes No If yes, please specify these groups 7.
-Does your country have national policies and/or strategies on linking HIV testing and counselling and enrolment with care: Yes No 7.1 If yes, do they include (please select all that apply): Streamlined interventions (enhanced linkage, disclosure, tracing) Peer support and patient navigation approaches Quality improvement approaches CD4 testing at the point of care Others: please specify
+No planned year 2017 2018 2019 2020 2021 5.
+Does your country have a policy specifying that HIV testing will be provided?
+Free to all Free to some At a cost 6. a) Is there a law, regulation or policy specifying that HIV testing?
+Is solely performed based on voluntary and informed consent Yes No b) Is mandatory before marriage Yes No c) Is mandatory to obtain a work or residence permit Yes No d) Is mandatory for certain groups Yes No d.i.
+If yes, please specify these groups 7.
+Does your country have national policies and/or strategies on linking HIV testing and counselling and enrolment with care?
+Yes No 7.1 If yes, do they include (please select all that apply): Streamlined interventions (enhanced linkage, disclosure, tracing) Peer support and patient navigation approaches Quality improvement approaches CD4 testing at the point of care Others: please specify